Class arrangement: Arrangement patterns

+Effects

+Class arrangement is thought to affect the student engagement, focus and participation.
+Some research suggests that seating location is related to academic achievement and classroom participation, and class arrangement has the ability to affect the communal environment within the room.

+For individual tasks class arrangement in rows can increase on task focus, especially for disruptive students.

 History

 Around the turn of the 20th century, new education mandates and laws banning child labor rapidly increase school enrollments, standardizing facility design.
 Traditional classroom layouts had students facing the instructor with their backs toward each other.
 The modern and flexible open space classroom represents a change from traditional chair desk combos.